-If you are thinking of visiting the Vatican with kids, I do recommend booking a tour with Rome for kids.
-We took one of them this Christmas, you can read here our full review of the Vatican tour
+If you are thinking of visiting the Vatican museums with kids, I do recommend booking a tour that is family friendly such as this one.

 Top tips for families visiting St Peters’ with kids: when in the main square, make sure you tell your children to have a good look at the colonnade from many standpoints.
 How many rows of columns can they see?
 Get them to take a note of that and then ask them to stand on one of the spots marked on the ground: magically, they’ll see most of the columns disappear!

-Part of this museum is devoted to the ancient history of the city and hold reconstructions, drawings and miniature of what the city would have looked liked.
+Family friendly museum in Rome is devoted to the ancient history of the city and hold reconstructions, drawings and miniature of what the city would have looked liked.
 Older kids might also enjoy the cinematic reconstruction of Rome in the nearby Time Elevator.

 Stray cats are common in Rome, I would go as far as saying that cats are one of the main features of the city, and here they find a safe haven: a group of volunteers cares for them and visitors are welcome to drop in for a cuddle.